Beelzebarb/sft/README.md

 This project is a simulation based on the observable forces we know of in 3 dimensional space plus time (3+1D).
 The mode is a computational toy model derived from an effective Lagrangian.

-This was built as a a way to answer a question that i had: "What if the quantum level was made of discrete interacting spheres?"
+This was built as a way to answer a question that i had: "What if the quantum level was made of discrete interacting spheres?"

 I made this simulation, hand-tuned it and was able to achieve metastability of proton-like clusters that were forming.